heatmap.py -p photo-points -o photos.png --width 1000 --osm -B 0.8 --osm_base http://b.tile.stamen.com/toner

 Now get yourself some data (or grab my list of photo coordinates) and just try it out.
 See the examples on this page, read the command line help for a very brief rundown on the options, and maybe eventually read the rest of this page.
 In general, the program will tell you if needs more information.

 It's a Python script, which makes it most suitable for server-side image generation or preparing images in the comfort of your own home.
-That's great for my needs, but doing the work in a browser would be a better choice for many applications these days.

-so if you want to try things out quickly, start with a smaller output
+How long it takes is roughly proportional to num_points * radius2, so if you want to try things out quickly, start with a small radius, and/or less data.

-If you set it to 0.0, all the data points are visible and the map no longer conveys anything about which areas contain more points, making it more like a scatter plot (or a line drawing, with GPS tracks).
-If you set it to 1.0, you get the opposite effect, in which it's easy to see where the points congregate, but areas with few points may be so faint you don't notice them.
-All the other heatmap software I've looked at works at one of these extremes, but I find it looks better and conveys more information somewhere in between.
+All the other heatmap software I've looked at works at one of these extremes (usually the former), but I find it looks better and conveys more information somewhere in between.
 I was unable to find a magic value that works well for everything, so you may want to fiddle with this.
 There's no right answer.
 You just have to decide what makes sense for your application and your data.

 You can specify the color gradient on the command line by providing hue, saturation, value, and alpha for the two extremes.
-The program will use linear interpolation to render the in-between values.
+The program will use linear interpolation in HSV space to render the in-between values.
 Note that hue is specified with three digits in case you want to go around the other way on the color wheel.
 For example, 000ffff00 and 100ffff00 specify the same color, but pass through different hues on the way to 02affffff.

 The other option is to supply an image.
 The pixels down the left edge are used to specify the gradient.
 (For example.)

 If you use the --osm option to overlay your data onto OpenStreetMap tiles, you are bound by their terms of service.
-That means you must credit the OSM project, and make it clear that your image is available under the CC-BY-SA license.

 Here's what you get when you use --help.